Breaking down players selected in 1st round of NFL draft

 11) Tennessee Titans — Peter Skoronski, OL, 6-4, 313, Northwestern.

 Scouting report: Explodes off the line with power and balance.
 Locks up defenders in the running game.
-Legit concerns about whether he has the length to stay at tackle at the next level.
+Legit is concerned about whether he has the length to stay at tackle at the next level.

 Fact: Three-year starter at left tackle after being a blue-chip recruit.